jean/api-blueprint-validator-module/README.md

 ### Blueprint Parse Warnings

-The API Blueprint Validator can be configured to ignore warning or to fail on them.
+The API Blueprint Validator can be configured to ignore warnings or to fail on them.

 ### Validation Callback